THE CRAIG FARM

 Feeding

-I feed hay to my rabbits daily.
-Hay has a lot of benefits for a rabbit's dental, digestive, physical, and mental health.
-It helps with proper wearing of a rabbit's constantly growing teeth.
-Hay provides extra fiber to keep the digestive tract clear.
-Hay also encourages your rabbit's natural foraging behavior.
 I prefer to rotate between different kinds of hay periodically to give my rabbits a range of tastes, textures, and micronutrients.
 Timothy, orchard, meadow, oat, and bermuda hays are all good options for rabbits and are commonly available in pet stores and online pet suppliers.
 If you have more than a handful of rabbits, you may wish to purchase hay in bulk.
 It should be stored in an area that is well-ventilated, dry, and out of direct sunlight to keep it fresh longest.
+Alfalfa hay is best reserved for a treat rather than a daily offering.

 Grooming